 THIS ASSURANCE is given in consideration of and for the purpose of obtaining any and all federal funds, grants, loans, contracts, properties, discounts or other federal financial assistance under all programs and activities and is binding.
 The person whose signature appears below is authorized to sign this assurance on behalf of the Recipient.

-Usley "les" Miller, Jr. B1BACBF2D11E453 5/13/2020 Name: Commissioner Lesley "Les" Miller, Jr. Title: MPO Chairman (or designee) Date
+DocuSigned by: Lesley "les" Miller, Jr. B1BAC&F2D11E453 5/13/2020 Name: Commissioner Lesley "Les" Miller, Jr. Title: MPO Chairman (or designee) Date

 FLORIDA DEPARTMENT OF TRANSPORTATION